lecy/wells-dubois-protocol/index.md

 Models become misfits when they are optimized by minimizing the wrong type of error or preferencing the wrong outcome.
 Minimizing model error instead of maximizing model benefit.
 One of the lessons from the field of machine learning is that less accurate models are generally more useful.
 This relationship arises because of two model features: (1) model accuracy can be improved by overfitting data and (2) the most powerful machine learning models (e.g., neural networks) generate highly accurate results that no one understands and consequently are harder to translate into practice.

-**Harms of Misfit Models Mitigation**: The ML community has developed many practices like cross-fold validation to avoid over-fitting and has evolved an ethos of valuing simple models or assemblages of simpler models that offer insights to experts and decision-makers over black-box oracles.
+**Misfit Models Mitigation**: The ML community has developed many practices like cross-fold validation to avoid over-fitting and has evolved an ethos of valuing simple models or assemblages of simpler models that offer insights to experts and decision-makers over black-box oracles.

 ## Human Intent